 An Affidavit of Death is used to notify businesses, courts, and other places of someone's death.
 This legal document is a sworn statement that legally states someone has passed away.
 This form is typically used in conjunction with a certified death certificate.

-This form may be needed for insurance companies or companies that the deceased owned a debt to.
-This form can allow a family member or beneficiary to receive their benefits sooner, take ownership of inherited property, or close the deceased's accounts.
+This death document may be needed for insurance companies or companies that the deceased owed a debt to.
+This death form can allow a family member or beneficiary to receive their benefits sooner, take ownership of inherited property, or close the deceased's accounts.

 An Affidavit of Death is usually easy to fill out and sign.
 You will need the name of the deceased party, their time and location of death and your affirmation that these facts are true.